 - How long they last

 Cognitive behavioral therapy (CBT) may be used either with or instead of antidepressants.
-During CBT, you have about 10 visits with a mental health professional over several weeks.
+During CBT, you have about 10 visits with a mental health professional over several weeks to months.

 Other treatments that may help include:

 - Birth control pills which typically help reduce PMS symptoms.
 Continuous dosing types are most effective, especially those that contain a hormone called drospirenone.
 With continuous dosing, you may not get a monthly period.

 - Diuretics which may be useful for women who have significant short-term weight gain from fluid retention.

 - Other medicines (such as Depo-Lupron) that suppress the ovaries and ovulation, although the side effects that occur are similar to those occurring in women in menopause.

 - Pain relievers such as aspirin or ibuprofen that may be prescribed for headache, backache, menstrual cramps, and breast tenderness.

 Most studies have shown that nutritional supplements, such as vitamin B6, calcium, and magnesium are not helpful in relieving symptoms.